So, your engine needs proper ignition timing, to ignite the fuel at exactly the right time.

 Wrong ignition timing, also affects manifold vacuum readings.

-So, by connecting a vacuum gauge, to a strong vacuum source, lower than normal readings, could indicate wrong timing.
+So, by connecting a vacuum gauge to a strong vacuum source.
+Lower than normal readings, could indicate wrong timing.

-Computerized, Ignition Timing
+Computerized, Timing

-Electronic Spark Control Module
+Electronic Spark Control Module (ESC), Ignition Control Module (ICM)

-So, under heavy load, the module will advance the timing.
-And, to increase power and will retard it, at low throttle.
-Meanwhile, the (ESC) module, makes these changes automatically and smoothly.
 Almost, to the point where they are, virtually unnoticeable.
-So, the (ESC) module plays an important role, in the operation of the engine.
+So, the module plays an important role, in the operation of the engine.
 As a result, any problems with it, can cause issues with the drivability and performance in your engine.

 What Can Happen With, Wrong Ignition Timing